 A balanced, nutritious diet during pregnancy is important to maintain your health and nourish your fetus.
-Be sure to increase your daily caloric intake by 340 calories in the second trimester and 450 calories in the third trimester.footnote 1
+In general, pregnant women need to increase their daily caloric intake by 340 calories in the second trimester and 450 calories in the third trimester.footnote 1

 Your doctor may give you a nutrition plan to follow throughout pregnancy and while breastfeeding.
 You may also receive a prescription for a vitamin and mineral supplement or a list of recommended nonprescription supplements.

 Eating a variety of foods can help you get all the nutrients you need.
 Your body needs protein, carbohydrate, and fats for energy.
 Good sources of nutrients are:

 - Unsaturated fats like olive oil and canola oil, nuts, and fish.

 - Carbohydrate from whole grains, fruits, vegetables, legumes (peas, beans, and lentils), and low-fat milk products.

 - Lean protein such as fish that are low in mercury, poultry without skin, low-fat milk products, and legumes.